The Royal Marsden’s Oak Paediatric and Adolescent Drug Development Unit

 Charlotte had an operation in April 2018 to remove the remaining tumour, but again it grew back and by now options were running out.
 Esther says:

 By August 2018 we were told an early phase drug trial would be our best option, and were offered one at The Royal Marsden.
 It appears to be working for her and she is like a different child.
 After being underweight for her age she has now really caught up.
 She is walking and is like any other busy toddler.
-Charlotte is now a happy and vivacious two-year-old who loves life and we are so grateful to The Royal Marsden for giving us the chance to enjoy our little girl as we should.
+Charlotte is now a happy and vivacious three-year-old who loves life and we are so grateful to The Royal Marsden for giving us the chance to enjoy our little girl as we should.